Faith (South Korean TV series): Original soundtrack

-Production and trivia
+Production

-"Faith" was '90s drama queen Kim Hee-sun's comeback project, her first TV appearance in five years after her marriage and childbirth.
+Faith was '90s drama queen Kim Hee-sun's comeback project, her first TV appearance in five years after her marriage and childbirth.

-The production of "Faith" was riddled with problems.
+The production of Faith was riddled with problems.
 The initial budget was 10 billion won (about US$10 million) but the series got its budget slashed, and was pushed back multiple times because of the leading actor.

 The drama was announced in 2009 with Lee Joon-gi as a main lead.
 However, the actor had to be replaced because he was drafted in the army.
 Born in 1982, Lee would normally have time to enlist until the end of 2010 but he received his papers early, shortly after beginning his new film project.
-This forced him to drop "Faith", as well as his horse-racing movie Grand Prix, which had already begun shooting.
+This forced him to drop Faith, as well as his horse-racing movie Grand Prix, which had already begun shooting.
 Lee had tried to postpone enlistment to finish these two projects by the end of the year, but was unable to do so.

 He was replaced by Kang Ji-hwan (Coffee House) who, however, had to withdraw after a request by the Entertainment Management Association because of his ongoing contract dispute and legal fight with his former and current management companies.
 The antagonist, Kim Seung-soo, also left, with the majority of the original cast at that time.
 This was a severe blow to the budget, as 10 million won had reportedly been spent on promotion with Kang as the lead.

 Actors like Oh Ji-ho and Lee Sang-yoon were considered for the main role, before finally deciding for Lee Min-ho.
-It seems that at that time the story itself was rewritten to some extent.
-A released trailer with Kang Ji-hwan showed a different atmosphere, much darker, more epic and dramatic than what was finally filmed.

-Filming for "Faith" began on May 24, 2012 and it aired from August 13 to October 30, 2012.
+Filming for Faith began on May 24, 2012 and it aired from August 13 to October 30, 2012.
 The ratings were mediocre but rarely dropped below 10%.